-Never look into the arc without eye protection; always use a welding mask with certified protective glass. (min. protection class 10)
+Never look into the arc without eye protection; always use a welding mask with certified protective glass.

 In addition to light and thermal radiation, which can cause dazzling and burning, the electric arc also emits UV radiation.
-With insufficient protection this invisible ultraviolet radiation causes very painful conjunctivitis, which can first be noticed hours later.
+With insufficient protection this invisible ultraviolet radiation causes very painful conjunctivitis, which can first be noticed hours later, and can also cause permanent eye damage.

-The SM5 welding microscope with its integrated LCD protective welding screen offers reliable protection against these risks and provides permanent protection from UV / IR rays in both light and dark state.
+The Lampert eye protection systems with its integrated LCD protective welding screen offers reliable protection against these risks and provides permanent protection from UV / IR rays in both light and dark state.
 The protective class of the filter is defined such that dazzling by the arc is effectively prevented.

-Persons who are nearby to the electric arc and assistants must also be informed of the dangers and equipped with the appropriate protection; if necessary set up protective partition walls.
+Persons who are nearby to the electric arc and assistants must also be informed of the dangers and